Breastfeeding may be natural, but it isn't automatic (Volk 2009).

 So mothers have to learn breastfeeding, and human babies do too.
 Yes, babies are born with a sucking reflex.
 Studies also show that newborns are attracted to the scent of their mothers' breasts (Varendi and Porter 2001).
 But, as I note below, human breasts are tricky.
 The best way to extract milk isn't through straightforward suction or the squeezing of nipples.
 Instead, babies need to put pressure on the areola, and to do this they must latch on in just the right way.
 It takes practice, and you'll probably know when your baby is doing it wrong, because it hurts.

 None of this means you have to be tutored by an expert.
 Experienced mothers and lactation experts can be very helpful, but so can trial-and-error.
 The important point is that breastfeeding is not automatic.

 2. Make sure the baby is properly latched

-In the early days of breastfeeding, your nipples will be sore.
-You may also feel a tugging, pins-and-needles sensation during the let-down or milk ejection reflex.
-But you shouldn’t be experiencing searing pain every time the baby begins to nurse.
+In the early days of breastfeeding, women often experience sore nipples.
+They may also feel a tugging, pins-and-needles sensation during the let-down or milk ejection reflex.
+But they shouldn’t be experiencing acute pain every time the baby begins to nurse.
 If you experience this sort of pain, your baby is probably not latching on correctly.
-Other signs of a poor latching include
+Other signs of a poor latch include

 • Sounds of the baby gulping air